Collective dipole excitations in sodium clusters: Numerical results

 Taking a look at the photoabsorbtion cross section spectra in the ultraviolet region of wavelengths (Fig. ~\ref{Fig. 4}), where the second collective dipole state shows up, it is noticed that the corresponding photoabsorbtion peaks are also fragmented for some clusters.
 For some clusters there exists only one peak in this wavelength domain and this happens due to the near spherical form of these clusters.
-Indeed, the single peak shape is caused by the fact that for spherical clusters there is only one collective state, while for strongly deformed clusters this state is split into two parts, one consisting in two degenerate states of energy $\omega_{x}=\omega_{y}$, and another one of energy $\omega_{z}$ \cite{Raduta}.
+Indeed, the single peak shape is caused by the fact that for spherical clusters there is only one collective state, while for strongly deformed clusters this state is split into two parts, one consisting in two degenerate states of energy $\hbar\omega_{x}=\hbar\omega_{y}$, and another one of energy $\hbar\omega_{z}$.
 The ordering of the two energies depends on the cluster shape.
 For prolate clusters $\omega_{z}\leq\omega_{x}$, while for oblate clusters the ordering is changed.
-It is natural to suppose that the highest peak corresponds to the double degenerate energies $\omega_{x}=\omega_{y}$.
+It is natural to suppose that the highest peak corresponds to the double degenerate energies $\hbar\omega_{x}=\hbar\omega_{y}$.
 Keeping this picture in mind and inspecting the crossections shown in Fig.\ref{Fig. 4}, one can conclude that for most clusters with the second collective dipole states fragmented, the ordering of the larger and the smaller peaks suggest a prolate shape.
 By contrast, the cluster $Na_{14}$ has an oblate shape.
 This reasoning agrees perfectly well with the experimental data.
 Also, it is known that $Na_{8}$ is a spherical cluster, which is reflected in a single almost degenerate peak of the second collective dipole state.
+The dependence of the plasmon profile on the cluster shape has been studied experimentally in Ref. \cite{Borgg}.
+Also the aforementioned features are consistent with the semiclassical results presented in Ref.\cite{Raduta}.
+Concluding, our analysis indicates that the cluster shape is reflected in the profiles of both surface and volume plasmon.